vpbgkt/NexPrepAI/docs/mnt/data/PROJECT_OVERVIEW.md

-# 📚 NexPrep - Complete Project Overview
+# 📚 NexPrepAI - Complete Project Overview

 ## 🎯 Project Description

-NexPrep is a comprehensive online examination and test preparation platform designed for students preparing for competitive exams like NEET, JEE, AIIMS, GATE, and other entrance examinations.
+NexPrepAI is a comprehensive online examination and test preparation platform designed for students preparing for competitive exams like NEET, JEE, AIIMS, GATE, and other entrance examinations.
 The platform provides a complete ecosystem for mock tests, question practice, performance analytics, and comprehensive exam preparation.

 ## 🏗️ Architecture Overview

-NexPrep follows a modern three-tier architecture with clear separation of concerns:
+NexPrepAI follows a modern three-tier architecture with clear separation of concerns:

 ### **Frontend Applications (2)**
 - **Student Portal** (`/frontend`) - Angular 19 SPA for students